Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-vmware-solution/_index.md

 **Recommendation/Guidance**

 Ensure there are enough memory resources to avoid host resource exhaustion.
-Azure VMware Solution uses vSphere DRS and vSphere HA to manage workload resources dynamically, however sustained host memory utilization of over 95% can contribute to host memory swapping to disk which will impact running workloads.
+Azure VMware Solution uses vSphere DRS and vSphere HA to manage workload resources dynamically.
+However, sustained host memory utilization of over 95% can contribute to host memory swapping to disk, which will impact running workloads.

 **Resources**